 To file a third-party claim in Florida, you must first prove that you have a “serious injury” as described in Florida Statutes § 627.737.
 You must also be prepared to establish that the policyholder was somehow negligent and that this negligence directly caused your injuries and losses.

-Work with a Proven Car Accident Lawyer in Tampa to Ensure Your Injury Costs Are Met
+Work with a Proven Car Accident Lawyer to Ensure Your Injury Costs Are Met

 Proving everything necessary for a successful third-party claim can be difficult, especially if it’s not immediately obvious who could be at fault for your accident.